Multi-UAV Enabled Integrated Sensing and Wireless Powered Communication: A Robust Multi-Objective Approach: Abstract

 \section{Abstract}

-In this paper, we consider an integrated sensing and communication (ISAC) system with wireless power transfer (WPT) where multiple unmanned aerial vehicle (UAV)-based radars serve multiple clusters of energy-limited communication users in addition to their sensing functionality.
-In this architecture, the radars sense the environment in phase 1 (namely sensing phase) and meanwhile, the communications users (nodes) harvest and store the energy from the radar transmit signals.
-The stored energy is then used for information transmission from the nodes to UAVs in phase 2, i.e., uplink phase.
-Performance of the radar systems depends on the transmit signals as well as the receive filters; the energy of the transmit signals also affects the communication network because it serves as the source of uplink powers.
-Therefore, we cast a multi-objective design problem addressing performance of both radar and communication systems via optimizing UAV trajectories, radar transmit waveforms, radar receive filters, time scheduling and uplink powers.
-The design problem is further formulated as a robust non-convex optimization problem taking into account the the user location uncertainty.
-Hence, we devise a method based on alternating optimization followed by concepts of fractional programming, S-procedure, and tricky majorization-minimization (MM) technique to tackle it.
-Numerical examples illustrate the effectiveness of the proposed method for different scenarios.
+This paper addresses the optimization of integrated sensing and communication (ISAC) systems in unmanned aerial vehicle (UAV)-aided wireless networks featuring wireless power transfer (WPT).
+We propose a novel architecture wherein multiple UAV-based radars concurrently serve multiple clusters of energy-limited communication users while performing sensing tasks.
+Initially, radars sense the environment, allowing communication users to harvest and store energy from radar transmissions.
+Subsequently, this stored energy facilitates uplink communication from nodes to UAVs.
+Our multi-objective design problem optimizes UAV trajectories, radar transmit waveforms, radar receive filters, time scheduling, and uplink powers to enhance both radar and communication system performance.
+Incorporating user location uncertainty, we formulate a robust non-convex optimization problem.
+To address this, we employ an alternating optimization approach, complemented by fractional programming, S-procedure, and majorization-minimization (MM) techniques.
+Numerical examples illustrate the efficacy of our method across diverse scenarios.